Tameness of actions on finite rank median algebras

 One of the equivalent definitions of tame compact $G$-systems $X$ can be interpreted as the ``no independence property" (NIP) in dynamics \cite{KL,GM-tLN}.
 Namely, the absence of Rosenthal independent infinite sequences in the orbit $fG$ of every $f \in C(X)$.
 Note that a related concept of \emph{model-theoretic NIP} was introduced by Shelah \cite{Shelah04} and plays a major role in model theory.

-In our earlier work \cite{GM-rose} (joint with E. Glasner), we established the \emph{WRN criterion} (Rosenthal Representability), which provides a functional-analytic characterization: a compact (not necessarily metrizable) $G$-system is Rosenthal Representable if and only if it admits a $G$-invariant point-separating bounded family of continuous real functions with no independent infinite subsequences.
-In \cite{GM-D}, we successfully applied this machinery to rank-$1$ structures, \textit{median pretrees}; in particular, on dendrons (note that metrizable dendrons is exactly the class of all dendrites).
+In our earlier work \cite{GM-rose} (joint with Eli Glasner), we established the \emph{WRN criterion} (Rosenthal Representability), which provides a functional-analytic characterization: a compact (not necessarily metrizable) $G$-system is Rosenthal representable if and only if it admits a $G$-invariant point-separating bounded family of continuous real functions with no independent infinite subsequences.
+In \cite{GM-D}, we successfully applied this machinery to rank-$1$ structures, \textit{median pretrees}; in particular, to dendrons (note that metrizable dendrons constitute exactly the class of all dendrites).
 The key observation was that the canonically associated betweenness relation and tree structure on dendrons prevents the formation of independent pairs of monotone maps.